Dortmund struggles to come to terms with bomb attack on bus

 “We have to function like puppets,” the Dortmund captain said.
 “You read the whole time of an attack on our bus.
 But you shouldn’t forget there were 30 people sitting in it, so it’s an attack on us as people.
 It makes us incredibly sad but also incredibly fortunate to be standing here today, especially when you hear the details that are coming out (from the investigation).
 We’re just incredibly lucky no one else besides Marc was seriously injured.”

-Dortmund coach Thomas Tuchel was stinging in his criticism of UEFA for going ahead with the Champions League game so soon after the attack.
+On Wednesday, Tuchel was stinging in his criticism of UEFA for going ahead with the Champions League game so soon after the attack.

 “We had the feeling that we were being treated as if a beer can had hit our bus,” said Tuchel, who claimed he wasn’t asked about whether to proceed with the game.